c-bebop/testmanual/operation.rst

 the tarball with the command ``tar xvzf ssr-x.x.x.tar.gz`` in a shell.
-This will extract the source code to a directory of the form ``ssr-x.x.x`` where “x” stands for the version numbers. ``cd`` to this directory and proceed with section :ref:`configuring<configuring>` to configure the SSR.
+This will extract the source code to a directory of the form ``ssr-x.x.x`` where “x” stands for the version numbers. ``cd`` to this directory and proceed with section :ref:`Configuring<configuring>` to configure the SSR.

 .. _configuring: